 Please download and follow instructions if applying for Junior Botball Challenge

-The Junior Botball Challenge is a Computer Science (CS) focused education program that provides equipment, software, curriculum and professional development to elementary and middle school educators (K-8) to enable them to teach their students computer science and computational thinking concepts coupled with real-life applications of the engineering design process.
+The Junior Botball Challenge is a Computer Science (CS) focused education program that provides reusable robotics equipment, standards aligned curriculum and professional development for elementary and middle school educators (K-8) to enable them to teach their students computer science and computational thinking concepts coupled with real-life applications of the engineering design process.
 Attendees do not need any prior CS or programming experience.
 The curriculum is aligned to Common Core math, Next Generation Science and CSTA standards and vertically aligned to concepts and skills in middle and high school.
-The inquiry-based program focuses on discrete programming skills and engineering design concepts designed to improve computational thinking skills and promote mastery.
-The program is currently being successfully implemented in over 350 elementary schools with a focus on education and impacting all of the students in the classroom or extracurricular club or camp.
+The inquiry-based program focuses on discrete programming skills and engineering design concepts designed to improve computational skills and promote mastery.
+The program is currently being successfully implemented in over 900 elementary schools with a focus on education and impacting all of the students in the classroom or extracurricular club or camp.
 If the teachers and students are interested they can participate in one-day public events where student teams showcase their robot designs and challenge solutions.
 The program is sustainable as schools can reuse the equipment allowing for continued participation.
-The focus on education (coding and engineering standards) coupled with the sustainability and the low cost of equipment, which includes activity mats, curriculum and professional development make it easier to target all teachers in a school and not just the STEM, gifted or technology teachers that traditionally participate in these types of activities.
+The focus on education (computer science, engineering and math standards) coupled with the sustainability and the low cost of the equipment, which includes activity mats, curriculum, and professional development make it easier for all teachers in a school and not just the STEM, gifted or technology teachers that traditionally participate in these types of activities.

 Course offered by Maker Educator Collective

-Program Faculty: Adam Maltese, Indiana University; Casey Shea, Sonoma County Office of Education; Anna Van Dordrecht, Sonoma County Office Of Education
+Program Faculty: Adam Maltese, Indiana University; Casey Shea & Anna Van Dordrecht, Sonoma County Office of Education; IdaMae Craddock & Erin Riley

-Please download and follow instructions if applying for MIT App Inventor
+Please download and follow instructions if applying for Making & Coding for Social Good

 Program Faculty: Jennifer Rosato, College of St. Scholastica